 4. Recognize stellar chapter performances

 Provide your most successful chapters with the recognition their hard work deserves, and also recognize those who made an outstanding effort.
-You can host a short award ceremony at your annual/quarterly conferences to really highlight standout performances.
+You can publicize a short awards ceremony on social media or post names on your website to really highlight standout performances.
 Include a variety of categories and awards such as a Rising Star Award, Most Creative Event, etc. so that people can vote for the winner online prior to the ceremony.
-A comprehensive AMS will have secure, online polling functionality, so you can leave the voting up to national-level staff, or you can open it up to everyone, which will only further enhance the bond among your components.
+A comprehensive AMS will have secure, online polling functionality, so you can leave the voting up to national-level staff, or you can open it up to everyone, which will further enhance the bond among your components.
 Everyone loves a moment in the spotlight, and it gives those who aren’t receiving awards reason to strive in the following year.
-You can also offer prizes in terms of discounted dues membership or a special section on your association’s homepage to more frequently highlight chapters that are striving to go above and beyond.
+You can also offer prizes in terms of discounted dues membership or a special section in your email newsletter to more frequently highlight chapters that are striving to go above and beyond.

 5. Create a system for officer transitions